PersonofNote/aminorstudio-gatsby/src/pages/posts/2020-05-08-focus-within-for-accessibility.md

 This means considerations like not hiding information from screen readers and keyboard navigation via hidden or display:none attributes.
 But every site seems to have a dropdown menu.
 And if you can't hide elements, how do dropdowns work?

 There's a CSS selector that I don't see used in dropdown menus very often, which is surprising to me.
 A shocking number of sites just don't even attempt it.
 It's become a bit of a habit of mine to tab through the top menu whenever I'm on a site with a header dropdown, just to check.
 Try it, and you'll be amazed.
-(Well, mildly interested, probably.)
+(Disclaimer: Dependent on your threshold for amazement.
+"Mildly interested" is also a likely result.)

 The selector is focus-within, and it works the same as hover or active.
 Just add